 “You really think a crown gives you power?”
 Tywin Lannister asked his son Tyrion during Sunday night’s episode of Game of Thrones.
 The answer, of course, is no. In the War of the Five Kings, here is where the women, crownless but not powerless, stand at the end of the third season.

-1. Daenerys Targaryen: It's a lot of fun to conquer cities with a guy who looks like a romance novel cover model on your side, not to mention crowdsurfing when the gates of Yunkai open and the city's slave population pours out to meet you, chanting "Mhysa” (which means “mother).
-But Dany should remember something that her challengers at home in Westeros often forget: basking in the attention of your people is not enough—you have to take care of them.
+1. Daenerys Targaryen: It's a lot of fun to conquer cities with a guy who looks like a romance novel cover model at your side, not to mention crowdsurfing when the gates of Yunkai open and the city's slave population pours out to meet you, chanting "Mhysa” (which means mother).
+But Dany should remember something that her challengers at home in Westeros often forget: Basking in the attention of your people is not enough—you have to take care of them.

 4. Arya Stark: The mark of a real player in the Game of Thrones isn't always how much power you have in a given moment.
 Sometimes it's how far you rise, and what resources you used to do so.
 At the beginning of this season, Arya was unarmed, alone in the wilderness, her only value as a hostage.
 Now, as she cleverly maneuvers to kill the Frey bannermen in the woods who talk gleefully of murdering and mutilating her mother and brother, Arya has her coin, her anger, the Hound's knife, and a cold-blooded instinct that not even he can deny.